The New Testament

 The translation is essentially that of the Eastern/Greek Orthodox Bible (EOB).
 We wish to acknowledge our grateful thanks to all those who have laboured to provide a splendid translation of the Holy Scriptures for English-speaking Orthodox Christians.
 The generous copyright provisions of the EOB have enabled us to prepare this version in British English.
 Details of the minor changes made to the EOB text are shown below.

 This is a work in progress.
-The text of the whole New Testament is here, but currently only Matthew, Mark and Luke are fully formatted.
-The text of the Old Testament (an Orthodox translation of the Greek Septuagint) will be added shortly.
+The complete New Testament is here, and it is our intention to add the text of the Old Testament (an Orthodox translation of the Greek Septuagint) in the near future.

 A brief note on Greek New Testament texts: The Greek text of the New Testament recognised by the Orthodox Church is that which has been handed down to us from the Fathers.
 In 1904 this ancient text received endorsement as the Patriarchal Text.
 The text differs very little from the Byzantine Majority Text familiar to western scholars.
 Also of interest to many English speakers is the Textus Receptus of the reformation scholar Erasmus as this was the text used by the translators of the New Testament portion of the King James Bible of 1611.
 Textus Receptus, although a Byzantine-type text, does differ in minor detail from the Patriarchal Text.
 Less suitable still for Orthodox use are the great majority of modern western translations as they follow heavily revised ‘critical texts’, typically the NU-text (Nestle-Aland/United Bible Societies) and its variants, influenced by Alexandrian sources.